canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/windows-ubuntu-hyperv-containers/windows-ubuntu-hyperv-containers.md

 From the Windows Insider Program pane, select 'Get Started'.
 If your Microsoft account isn't linked to your Windows 10 installation, sign in when prompted and select the account you want to link to your installation.

 You will now be able to select what kind of content you'd like to receive from the Windows Insider Program.
-To make sure of the Hyper-V isolation features that Docker requires, select *Fast*.
-Select *Confirm* (twice) and allow Windows to restart your machine.
+To ensure availability of the Hyper-V isolation features that Docker requires, select *Fast*.
+Select *Confirm* (twice), then allow Windows to restart your machine.
 After booting, it's likely you'll need to wait for your machine to install a variety of updates before you can move on to the next step.

 ![screenshot](https://assets.ubuntu.com/v1/35588b47-win10-ubuntu-content.png)
 ![screenshot](desktop-insider.png)